FLITWICK

 1917.
 Age 22.
 Born Flitwick.
 Enlisted Luton.
 Son of James and Charlotte

-Whittington, of Church Hill, Flitwick, Beds.
-Awarded the Military
+Whittington, of Church Hill, Flitwick, Bedfordshire.
+Awarded the

-COMMUNAL CEMETERY EXTENSION, Pas de Calais, France.
+in AUBIGNY COMMUNAL CEMETERY EXTENSION, Pas de Calais, France.
 Ref.
-II.
-J.

 |